Bicultural Poetry Program

 Our program bridges the arts with education and mental wellness, using poetry to create space for reflection, dialogue, and transformation—both individually and collectively.

-Single, holistic workshops on cultural awareness and bilingual expression.
+Monthly sessions tailored to the communities your organization serves, focusing on cultural identity, healing, and storytelling through poetry.
 Perfect for community centers, libraries, and grassroots orgs.

-Creative writing workshops integrated into Spanish, ELL, and English curricula in local high schools.
+Creative writing workshops integrated into Spanish, ELL, and English curricula offered for free to high schools in the states of Missouri and Kansas.

 Audience: Freshman–Junior students